 You can track your time on a piece of paper, spreadsheet, or you can use the section of the Life Balance Workbook.

 You will find that you two types of things.
 The first ones are activities that waste your time.
 These would be things like extended phone usage, scrolling mindlessly through your social media, or watching hours of TV.
-And the second one is it will reveal what types of activities are taking a lot of your time.
+And the second one the types of activities are taking a lot of your time.
 Maybe you will discover that you absolutely take forever to get out of the house in the morning because it’s an absolute chaos in your house at that time.

 Discovering those things will help you implement a few improvements to get more time back into your day for the things that you love to do.
 And that will help you balance your life better.